cake-dev/Markov-Chain/README.md

 # Markov-Chain
-Constructs and outputs Markov Chain text based on text files
+Constructs and outputs text using a Markov chain model based on text files

 # How to Use:
 Download all contents in this repo.